 Tennessee law prohibits a driver from consuming or possessing an alcoholic beverage in a vehicle if:

-Areas of the vehicle.
 Tennessee's open container laws are intended to apply to the driver compartment of the vehicle.
-So, the open container restrictions aren't applicable to beverages possessed by a passenger or in a closed glove compartment, trunk, or other "nonpassenger area" of the vehicle.
+So the open container restrictions aren't applicable to beverages possessed by a passenger or in a closed glove compartment, trunk, or other "nonpassenger area" of the vehicle.